 Also, you get here the opportunity to make posts.
 There are various different types of posts – sales, general interest, video, photo, etc. Best of all, your latest posts will show up when someone clicks on the link.

 The review feature is also great for SEO.
 Google agrees that businesses may ask clients to review them, as long as they do so ethically.
 So, no, you can’t bribe people to post a good review for you, and you cannot tell them what to say either.
 But, unlike Yelp, you also won’t get into trouble for asking for an honest review.

-Finally, if you do a great job here and keep the posts active, you are demonstrating to Google that your business is legit.
+Finally, if you do a great job on Google My Business and keep the posts active, you are demonstrating to Google that your business is legit.
 Get great reviews on an ongoing basis, and it won’t be long before you deserve a spot in the three-pack.

 Author: Harsha As the SEO Manager at Seo Tribunal, part of Harsha’s daily engagements involve raising awareness of the importance of digital marketing when it comes to the success of small businesses.
 He gets to put his thoughts into educational articles.